 The City accounts for its pensions consistent with the requirements of GASB.
 In June 2012, GASB issued Statement No. 68, Accounting and Financial Reporting for Pensions ("GASB 68").
-GASB 68 amends standards of accounting and financial reporting for defined benefit pensions and defined contribution pensions provided to the employees of state and local governmental employers.
-GASB 68 is effective for fiscal years beginning after June 15, 2014, which, with respect to the City, would be its fiscal year 2015.
+GASB 68 amends standard of accounting and financial reporting for defined benefit pensions and defined contribution pensions provided to the employees of state and local governmental employers.
 GASB 68 impacts reporting, disclosure and supplemental information related to pensions in financial statements but does not affect funding requirements, which are determined by State law.
 A significant change contained in GASB 68 is the requirement to report net pension liabilities on employers' Statements of Net Assets when the fair value of pension assets falls short of actuarially calculated liabilities.
 Prior to the implementation of GASB 68, GASB required that employers report net pension liabilities on their financial statements only when there is a shortfall in cumulative contributions compared to either actuarially determined annual contributions, or contractually required contributions for certain plans.
 Although the City has not completed the process of evaluating the impact of GASB 68, the City expects that under certain circumstances the reported funded ratios of its pension plans could be lower under GASB 68 than stated under the current standard, which is described above.
+GASB 68 is effective for fiscal years beginning after June 15, 2014, which, with respect to the City, would be its fiscal year 2015.
+The City will adopt GASB 68 early, in fiscal year 2014, so that its implementation will correspond with that of GASB 67 for the City's five pension systems.